open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 2. **Start small**: When you're new to a project, it's a good idea to start with small, manageable tasks, such as fixing bugs, adding tests, or updating documentation.
 This will help you become familiar with the codebase and development workflow without getting overwhelmed.

-3. **Join the community**: Many open source projects have online communities, forums, or chat platforms where developers can ask questions, share knowledge, and collaborate.
-By joining these communities, you can connect with other contributors, learn from their experiences, and get help with any issues you encounter.
+3. **Join the open source community**: Many open source projects have online communities, forums, or chat platforms where developers can ask questions, share knowledge, and collaborate.
+To learn how to contribute to open source, you can connect with other contributors, learn from their experiences, and get help with any issues you encounter.

 4. **Ask for help**: If you need clarification or encounter a problem, don't hesitate to ask for help.
 Open source communities are generally supportive and welcoming; other contributors will gladly assist you.